-- The failure rate is only one in 2,000 – out of 2,000 men who have a vasectomy, only one will get a woman pregnant in the rest of his lifetime.
+- the failure rate is only 1 in 2,000 – out of 2,000 men who have a vasectomy, only 1 will get a woman pregnant in the rest of his lifetime

-- Vasectomy does not affect your hormone levels or sex drive.
+- it does not affect your hormone levels or sex drive

-- Vasectomy may be chosen as a simpler, safer and more reliable alternative to female sterilisation.
+- it may be chosen as a simpler, safer and more reliable alternative to female sterilisation

 Risks of vasectomy